Fleet Prison: History

 The prison was built in 1197 off what is now Farringdon Street, on the eastern bank of the River Fleet after which it was named.
 It came into particular prominence from being used as a place of reception for persons committed by the Star Chamber, and, afterwards, as a debtor's prison and for persons imprisoned for contempt of court by the Court of Chancery.
 In 1381, during the Peasants' Revolt, it was deliberately destroyed by Wat Tyler's men.

 During the 15th century, inmates were usually imprisoned here for civil rather than criminal cases, and the prison was considered at the time as more comfortable than Ludgate prison.
-Inmates had to pay for board and lodgings, provide tips for prison servants and pay a fee for when they entered and leave the prison.
+Inmates had to pay for board and lodgings, provide tips for prison servants and pay a fee for when they entered and left the prison.
 Prison cells ranged from luxurious private rooms to inmates who slept two in a bed.
 The very poor in prison were even known to beg through a grate while in prison.

 In 1666, during the Great Fire of London, it burned down on the third day of the fire, the prisoners fleeing in the last moments.
 After the fire, the warden of the prison, Sir Jeremy Whichcote, purchased Caron House in Lambeth in order to house the prison's debtors.
 Whichcote then rebuilt the prison on the original site at his own expense.During the 18th century, Fleet Prison was mainly used for debtors and bankrupts.
 It usually contained about 300 prisoners and their families.
 Like the Marshalsea prison, it was divided into a restrictive and arduous common side and a more open master's side, where rent had to be paid.